syntasso/workshop/installing-a-promise/README.md

 ```
 <br />

-Verify that your `worker` cluster has the Jenkins Operator to be able to create Jenkins instances.
+Part of deploying the Promise involves Kratix deploying the Jenkins Operator to the worker clusters.
+Verify its been deployed
 ```bash
 kubectl --context kind-worker --namespace default get pods
 ```